nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Output Data:**

-* `compare_csv` (data frame containing sample names, source names, and factor levels from the runsheet)
+* `compare_csv` (data frame containing sample names, technical replicate information if provided, and factor levels from the runsheet)
 - `study` (data frame specifying factor levels assigned to each sample)
 - `group` (named vector specifying the group or set of factor levels for each sample)
 - `contrasts` (matrix defining pairwise comparisons between groups)